sameearif/sameearif.github.io/index.md

 ## About Me

-I am a **Research Associate** at [Lahore University of Management Sciences](https://lums.edu.pk/) (**LUMS**), working under the expert supervision of [Dr. Agha Ali Raza](https://aghaaliraza.com/), [Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com/), and [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/).
+I am a **Research Associate** at [Lahore University of Management Sciences](https://lums.edu.pk/) (**LUMS**), working under the supervision of [Dr. Agha Ali Raza](https://aghaaliraza.com/), [Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com/), and [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar/).
 In addition, I have the privilege of collaborating with [Dr. Awais Athar](https://cl.awaisathar.com/) at [EMBL-EBI University of Cambridge](https://www.ebi.ac.uk/people/person/awais-athar/).
 I am also an active member of the [Center for Speech and Language Technologies](https://www.c-salt.org/team), contributing to innovative research in the field.
 I completed my Bachelor of Science in Computer Science from LUMS, graduating in 2023.

 ## Research Interests

 - Multilingual and Multimodal Natural Langauge Processing (NLP)
 - Inclusivity and Accessiblity in NLP
-- Human-Centric Machine Learning (NLP) and Assistive Technologies
+- Human-Centric Machine Learning (ML) and Assistive Technologies

 ## Current Research